Helping Clients With Child Custody And Visitation Challenges

-One of the most important aspects of a divorce is ensuring that any children involved are entrusted to the care of the parent most suited to meeting their best interests.
-Frank Tournour and our associates can protect the interests of your children.
-Contact our office in East Brunswick, New Jersey, if you are going through a divorce and need an experienced child custody or visitation lawyer.
-As a highly qualified attorney, Frank Tournour is dedicated to providing the representation necessary to secure their clients’ access to their children.
+In a divorce, one of the most important aspects is to ensure that any children involved are entrusted to the care of the parent most suited to meeting their best interests.
+At Tournour Law, our attorney, Frank Tournour, can protect the interests of your children.
+We have been helping clients in East Brunswick with their divorce and child custody matters for decades.

 In addressing issues of child custody, the primary concern of a family court is to protect the well-being of the children.
 Factors that may influence a judge’s decision in determining child custody include the health, lifestyle and financial state of each parent.
 Other matters include the children’s gender and their relationship with each parent.
 Statements made by teenagers and older children as to which parent they would prefer to live with are sometimes given consideration in determining custody.